Naninovel Scripts

 @spawn GlitchCamera if:"glitch || Random(1, 10) >= 5"

-; If `score` value is in 7 to 13 range or `lucky` variable is a bool and equals
+; If `score` value is in 7 to 13 range or `lucky` variable

-; `true`, load `LuckyEnd` script.
+; is a true boolean, load `LuckyEnd` script.

 @goto LuckyEnd if:"(score >= 7 && score <= 13) || lucky"